sia-steve/Slate/source/index.html.md

 }
 ```

-returns the status of the miner.
+Returns the status of the miner.

-`"blocksmined": 9001,`
+**blocksmined**
-// Number of mined blocks.
+Number of mined blocks.
 This value is remembered after restarting.

-`"cpuhashrate": 1337,`
+**cpuhashrate**
-// How fast the cpu is hashing, in hashes per second.
+How fast the cpu is hashing, in hashes per second.

-`"cpumining": false,`
+**cpumining** | Boolean
-// true if the cpu miner is active.
+true if the cpu miner is active.

-`"staleblocksmined": 0,`
+**staleblocksmined**
-// Number of mined blocks that are stale, indicating that they are not included in the current longest chain, likely because some other block at the same height had its chain extended first.
+Number of mined blocks that are stale, indicating that they are not included in the current longest chain, likely because some other block at the same height had its chain extended first.

 ## /miner/start [GET]